-Homily (Reflection) for the Memorial of Saint Paul Miki, and Comps., Mm (6th February, 2017) on the Gospel
+Homily (Reflection) for the Memorial of Saint Agatha, V.M., (05th February, 2018) on the Gospel and the Memorial

-(Monday of the Fifth Week in Ordinary Time (I))
+(Monday of the Fifth Week in Ordinary Time (II))

 Topic: The Mighty Healer.

 Jesus is seen in today’s gospel as the healer of every form of disease.
-On His arrival with His disciples to Gennesaret, people rushed about the whole region and brought those who were sick to Him wherever He was.
-They begged Him to allow the sick touch even the fringe of His cloak.
+On His arrival with His disciples to Gennesaret people rushed about the whole region and brought those who were sick to Him wherever He was.
+They begged Jesus to allow the sick they laid in the marketplaces touch even the fringe of His cloak.
 And all who touched it were healed.

-What people did in today’s gospel is a good picture of what many do today.
+What people did in today’s gospel depicts what many do today.
 Often scriptural passages like “He took our infirmities and bore our diseases” (Matt 8:17) are used as back up.
 Indeed, Jesus healed so many people as one can see both in today’s gospel and so many other passages.
-However, we often forget that He healed the whole man.
+But He healed the whole man.
 Hence sometimes while healing He would say, “your sins are forgiven”, cf. Matt 9:2.

 Bible Reading: Is 6:9-10; 1Cor 11:27-30.